 We depend on our contract manufacturers to allocate sufficient manufacturing capacity to meet our needs, to produce products of acceptable quality at acceptable yields, and to deliver those products to us on a timely basis.
 Although we often have long-term contracts with our contract manufacturers, we do not generally have long-term capacity commitments.
 We obtain substantially all of our manufacturing services on a purchase order basis and our contract manufacturers have no obligation to provide us with any specified minimum quantities of product.
-Further, from time to time our contract manufacturers will cease to, or will become unable to, manufacturing partner is typically lengthy, there is often no readily available alternative source for the wafer or other contract manufacturing services we require.
+Further, from time to time our contract manufacturers will cease to, or will become unable to, manufacture a component for us.
+As the lead time needed to identify, qualify, and establish reliable production, at acceptable yields, with a new contract manufacturing partner is typically lengthy, there is often no readily available alternative source for the wafer or other contract manufacturing services we require.
 In addition, qualifying such manufacturers is often expensive, and they may not produce as cost-effectively as our other suppliers, which would reduce our margins.
-In such circumstances, we may be unable us to meet our customer demand and may fail to meet our contract dates by us to our customers, and our net revenue could decline adversely affecting our business, financial condition and results of operations.
+In such circumstances, we may be unable us to meet our customer demand and may fail to meet our contractual obligations.
+This could result in the payment of significant damages by us to our customers, and our net revenue could decline adversely affecting our business, financial condition and results of operations.
 Any substantial disruption in TSMC's supply of wafers to us, or in the other contract manufacturing services that we utilize, as a result of a natural disaster, political unrest, economic instability, equipment failure or other cause, could materially harm our business, customer relationships and results of operations.